 Signs of a Problem with Xanax Abuse

 Xanax abuse affects everyone differently, so the signs of such a problem will vary among different individuals.
 However, the following symptoms of a benzo addiction are common.

-Soledad House is an addiction treatment facility located in San Diego, California.
-The facility offers the following services:
+Soledad House is a women’s addiction treatment center located in San Diego, California.
+Our center offers many addiction treatment services, including: